Transmission curves of transparent ROBAX® fire-viewing panels

 - Measurement of emissions

-- Improvement of mounting conditions and frame constructions
+- Improvement of mounting conditions and frame construction

-After a first meeting to understand your demand in detail we will send you an offer.
+After a first meeting with our application team to see how we can help you with your technical needs and product development we will send you an offer.

 - Even under thermal load, ROBAX® glass-ceramic panels show near-zero thermal expansion.
 For this reason, the different thermal expansion of the various framing materials in relation to the ROBAX® fire-viewing panel must be taken into consideration for the design of the entire fireplace.